The Resonator: Miskatonic U (2021) - Movie Review

 With that being said, it’s no surprise this unofficial sequel to the Stuart Gordon 1986 classic, From Beyond sucked.

-This move is so bad that it went past so-bad-it’s-good and straight to please kill me so I don’t have to finish watching.
+This movie is so bad that it went past so-bad-it’s-good and straight to please kill me so I don’t have to finish watching.

 Let’s start with the positives, what few there may be.